Botswana Safari: Why It's Unique Compared to Other African Destinations?

 The Stark Beauty of the Kalahari Desert

-While Botswana is often associated with the lush waterways of the Okavango Delta, its desert landscapes offer a completely different safari experience.
+While Botswana is often associated with the lush waterways of the Okavango Delta, its desert landscapes offer a distinctly different safari experience.
 The Kalahari Desert covers much of central Botswana and is a vast, semi-arid expanse of golden grasslands, red dunes, and ancient fossil riverbeds.
-Unlike typical deserts, the Kalahari supports a surprising amount of life, especially after seasonal rains transform the land into a temporary oasis.
+Unlike typical deserts, the Kalahari sustains a surprising amount of life, especially after seasonal rains transform the land into a temporary oasis.

 Unique Species: Black-Maned Lions, Meerkats & Brown Hyenas